I head up Bates Wells’ in-house team of specialist trade mark lawyers.

 My work encompasses checking new names and brands are available to use, and protecting new brands via trade mark registration.
 We also specialise in dispute resolution – if someone treads on your toes, we’ll do all we can to fix things without incurring the cost, and possible adverse publicity, of formal legal action.

-I also handle other IP-related legal work including licensing and copyright matters, and frequently advise on charity name registration matters before the Charity Commission.
+I also handle other IP-related legal work including licensing and copyright matters, and frequently advise on name registration matters before the Charity Commission.

 My current and past clients include organizations as diverse as the organizing committees of various Olympic and Paralympic Games, Unilever, Sightsavers, Nokia, Shelter, Adidas, GlaxoSmithKline, Samaritans, the Children’s Society, the charitable organizations of members of the Royal Family, and many others.